yh17/E09a-First-Person-Character/README.md

 In the Project menu->Project Settings, select the Input Map tab.
 As previously, set up WASD keyboard controls to the following mappings: forward, left, back, right.
 Close Project Settings

+*You will need to create a res://Scripts folder (either in the file system or in the Godot file picker)*

 Right-click on the Player node, and Attach Script.
-Change the Template to Empty, and set the Path to res://Scripts/Player.gd. *You will need to create the Scripts folder (either in the file system or in the Godot file picker)*
+Change the Template to Empty, and set the Path to res://Scripts/Player.gd

 In the resulting Player.gd script, type the following: